-Often overlooked in favour of heading to the beach or hitting the slopes, it is worth a day or two in the capital Sofia to understand the colourful history of this charming Balkan nation.
+Often overlooked in favour of heading to the beach or hitting the slopes, it is worth a day or two in the capital Sofia.
+If fo nothing else than to understand the colourful history of this charming Balkan nation.
 A history rooted in Ottoman tradition and Socialist struggle, Sofia sheds light on the friction, grit and perseverance that has shaped Bulgaria.

 The second oldest settlement in Europe, Sofia may be no grand city but certainly shines in cultural richness with a plethora of galleries, museums, parks and nightlife.